andrewyung/PlanetDefender/README.md

 -Implement model materials

--Use qhull? for delaunay triangularization
+-Determine and use library for delaunay triangularization